sunny-b/RubyTutor/README.md

 ## Installation

+### IRB

+In order to use it, simply install it:

+    $ gem install rubytutor

+Then go into irb and require it:

+    $ irb
+    2.3.3 :001 > require 'rubytutor'
+    => true

+### Other Uses

+While RubyTutor is meant to be an irb tool, far be it from me to disallow others from finding other uses for it.

-Add this line to your application's Gemfile:
+If you wish to add RubyTutor to a project, add this line to your application's Gemfile:

 ```ruby
 gem 'rubytutor'